-Doing Business in the Netherlands is published by Crowe Foederer who is a member of the SRA network.
 The purpose of this detailed manual is to guide you through the investment environment in the Netherlands.
 It offers practical information about the country and how to set up a business, adopt the ideal legal form, the subsidy schemes, the tax system, labour law and much more.
-For more detailed information, please do not hesitate to contact your personal accountant.
+For more detailed information, please do not hesitate to contact your personal Crowe Foederer accountant.

 The Netherlands is an open economy, carried along by international economic trends.
 International economic or financial crises and the Brexit process mainly affect the Dutch economy through exports, as a result of a reduction in world trade.
-However these have a relatively limited direct real impact on Dutch exports.
-The financial situation of companies (profitability and solvency) is on average in good heart, enabling companies to withstand the ups and downs in the global economy.
+However, these have a relatively limited direct real impact on Dutch exports.
+For this year it is still difficult to estimate how far Brexit will really affect Dutch exports and hence the Dutch economy.
+At the same time we can see that because of Brexit international companies are settling or expanding their existing operations in the Netherlands in view of their EU interests.
+The worldwide Corona pandemic is also affecting the Netherlands.
+Partly due to various financial support measures from the Dutch government, the Dutch economy generally seems to be resisting the worldwide effect of the Corona pandemic relatively well.
+For many companies and certainly companies operating internationally it can also be said that the financial situation of these companies (profitability and solvency) is on average in good health.
+This underlines the attractive investment climate in the Netherlands.

 Country and Government

-The Netherlands has a total population of 17.4 million inhabitants (January 2020) and is governed by a monarchy.
+The Netherlands has a total population of 17.5 million inhabitants (January 2021) and is governed by a monarchy.
 The ministers are the people’s representatives with respect to the actions of the government.
 The head of state does not bear political responsibility and can therefore not be held politically accountable by the parliament.
 The Netherlands has 12 provinces, each with its own local authorities.
-Since 2010 the Netherlands, together with the countries of Aruba, Curacao and Sint-Maarten have formed part of the Kingdom of the Netherlands.
-The islands of Bonaire, Sint-Eustatius and Saba have a separate status and form part of the Caribbean part of the Kingdom.
+The Netherlands, together with the countries of Aruba, Curacao and Sint-Maarten form part of the Kingdom of the Netherlands.
+The islands of Bonaire, Sint-Eustatius and Saba a separate status and belong to the Caribbean part of the Kingdom.

 Most of the major industries in the Netherlands are situated in the country’s western regions.
 The Port of Rotterdam is one of the biggest ports in the world.
-The railway line, the ‘Betuweroute’, ensures fast and efficient transport from the port to the European hinterland.
-Utrecht is a central traffic junction and Schiphol, the main Dutch airport, is growing at a rapid rate.
+The railway line, the ‘Betuweroute’, ensures fast and efficient transport from the port to the European hinterland, including Central and Eastern Europe and even China.
+Utrecht is a central traffic junction and Schiphol is also home to the main Dutch airport which is also one of the world’s biggest hub-airports.
 The Low Lands, as the Netherlands is also known, play an extremely important role in the functioning of the transport artery.

 The Dutch National Bank (De Nederlandsche Bank, DNB) is responsible for the money flow in the Netherlands.
 One of the government’s most important objectives is to keep prices stable and thereby to contain inflation.
 Dutch banks offer an extensive range of financial services: some are specialized, while others offer an extremely wide range of services.
 Dutch banks are reliable: most financial institutions use organizational structures that prevent the possibility of entanglement of interests.
 The general prohibition on commission also contributes to this.